 Finally, the budget is then submitted to senior leaders for review and approval.
 Management should take time to carefully consider if the budget is aligned with the goals they have outlined for the coming year.
 Once approved, the estimates are then sent back to the finance department who will allocate resources to the various departments.

 Sometimes there is a tendency to refer to bottom-up budgeting as an expanded form of top-down budgeting.
 This is not the case, and the two represent two distinct disciplines of budgeting.

 The two approaches are the two most widely adopted forms of budgeting.
-On the one hand, a top-down budget takes less time, but it sacrifices intimate knowledge of each department’s needs.
+On the one hand, a top-down budget/top down planning takes less time, but it sacrifices intimate knowledge of each department’s needs.
 As a result, some departments may not be able to successfully operate within the constraints outlined by senior leadership.
-On the other hand, a bottom-up budget empowers employees to take ownership of the process and utilizes their expertise in the departments they operate, but sometimes the output of the departments may not align with the overall goals of the organization.
+On the other hand, a bottom-up budget empowers employees to take ownership of the planning process and utilizes their expertise in the departments they operate, but sometimes the output of the departments may not align with the overall goals of the organization.

 Pros and Cons of Top-Down and Bottom-Up Budgeting

 Each approach has its own list of pros and cons, which we can compare and contrast.

 - Budget is defined by management that is concerned with the overall growth of the company.